alphagov/govuk-rfcs/rfc-101-local-development-data.md

 [govuk-update-development-data]: https://github.com/alphagov/govuk-guix/blob/master/bin/govuk-update-development-data

-Once this is working successfully, the GOV.UK development documentation would be amended to help developers make use of this new approach.
+Additionally, the S3 bucket, and associated policies would be managed through Terraform in govuk-aws/govuk-aws-data.